Corona-Newsblog: Sieben-Tage-Inzidenz erstmals seit Anfang Juli gefallen

 Foto: dpa/Friso Gentsch

 Liveblog Düsseldorf Das Robert Koch-Institut meldet eine Inzidenz von 74,8 und 5.750 Neuinfektionen.
-Karl Lauterbach fordert Einigung auf Hospiatlisierungsraten Annalena Baerbock findet Nachteile für Ungeimpfte richtig.
+Karl Lauterbach fordert die Einigung auf Hospitalisierungsraten.
+Annalena Baerbock findet Nachteile für Ungeimpfte richtig.
 Alle wichtigen Corona-News im Blog.

 <span class="park-portal__sticky-floater">